Health

 - Soy

-Under the Food Allergen Labeling and Consumer Protection Act of 2004, food manufacturers must identify these eight foods on ingredient labels.
+Under federal regulations, food manufacturers must identify these nine major food allergens on ingredient labels.
 The law also requires them to note any ingredients that are derived from a common allergen.
 However, there are some limitations.
 Poultry, most meats, some egg products and alcoholic beverages may not contain these warnings.

-You can be allergic to foods other than the eight most common.
-However, the law only requires that common food allergens to be called out on food labels.
+You can be allergic to foods other than the nine most common.
+However, the law only requires that common food allergens be called out on food labels.
 If you’re allergic to an uncommon food, read ingredient lists carefully beforehand to help avoid an allergic reaction.

 What are some food allergy symptoms?

-Most people develop symptoms within a few minutes to four to six hours after eating a food they’re allergic to.
+Most people develop symptoms within a few minutes to a few hours after eating a food they’re allergic to.
 These symptoms can include:

 - Hives or an itchy rash